jeswr/blog/raw-posts/ideas-not-papers.md

           : LLMs and LCMs style models using vectorised memory predicted/proposed (near term): LLMs and LCMs style models using epistemic memory predicted/proposed (longer term): LLMs and LCMs style models using epistemic memory with an understanding of the semantic commitments made in statements
-          : A standardised representation of these formal commitments so that they can be understood accross models and shared on the Web
+          : A standardised representation of these formal commitments so that they can be understood across models and shared on the Web
 ```

 It is my view that we are nearing a point in the research landscape where papers, patents, standards documents, blogs and other long-form documents describing a dense set of ideas are nearing their end-of-life as the best mechanism for describing knowledge.